 Running Injury – Runner’s Knee

 Often referred to as Patellofemoral Pain Syndrome, runner’s knee is associated with pain in the knee and around the kneecap.
-This injury is so widespread among runners that it was named after them.
+The injury is the most common cause of knee pain from running.

 The Injured Part